brainiak/brainiak/CONTRIBUTING.rst

 .. _Python Logging Tutorial:
    https://docs.python.org/3/howto/logging.html

+* Create usage examples for new modules in the examples directory.
+Add a ``requirements.txt`` file to help users install the packages your examples require.

-* Remove the output of Jupyter notebooks before committing them, using `nbstripout <https://pypi.python.org/pypi/nbstripout>`_.
+* Remove the output of example Jupyter notebooks before committing them, using `nbstripout <https://pypi.python.org/pypi/nbstripout>`_.